-In new report, man claims Justin Bieber punched him in June
+In New Report, Man Claims Justin Bieber Punched Him In June

 CLEVELAND (AP) — A Las Vegas man who says Justin Bieber assaulted him in Cleveland eight months ago has filed a police report about the fracas.

-Thirty-four-year-old Rodney Cannon claims in the report filed Tuesday with Cleveland police that the pop star took Cannon’s sunglasses inside a hotel after a Cleveland Cavaliers playoff game on June 8.
-He says in the report that Bieber and possibly a bodyguard punched him, and that he wrestled Bieber to the ground to restrain him.
+Thirty-four-year-old Rodney Cannon claims in the report filed Tuesday with Cleveland police that the pop star took his sunglasses inside a hotel after a Cleveland Cavaliers playoff game on June 8.
+He says in the report that Bieber and possibly a bodyguard then punched him.
+He also says he wrestled Bieber to the ground to restrain him.

 Bieber’s publicist didn’t immediately return a message seeking comment on the accusations.